Please consult the site map to see where the various sites are located. Updated for 2017

 Internet and Telephone Access

-There will be the same as the last few years, we will again have WiFi access in the Yurt area, the same as in previous years.
-Besides internet access available at the Main Yurt it is also available at the Earth Shelter structure near the entrance of The Mountain Institute.
+We will again have WiFi access in the Yurt area, the same as in previous years.
+Besides internet access available at the Main Yurt it is also available at the Earth Shelter office structure near the entrance of SKMC.
 This facility is a lengthy-but-pleasant walk of nearly a mile from the camping areas.

 FRS radios are encouraged for remaining in contact with your camping group, and for emergency notifications to the staff.
 FRS does not interfere with radio astronomy observations.
 Channel 1 will be used for AHSP announcements; please use others for your camping group communications, if any.